panxchen/panxchen.github.io/_pages/research.md

   </p>
 </div>

+## Selected Works in Progress
 "Text to Data: A Machine Learning Approach to Historical Chinese Documents," with Wolfgang Keller, Carol H. Shiue, and Sen Yan
+"How Polluting Firms Respond to Environmental Regulation," with Feitao Jiang, and Yingjun Su